asarasua/KinectVizz/README.md

 >repoVizz data entities are constituted as collections of time-synchronous multi-modal data files (signals or annotations) organized in a tree structure that holds pointers to such files, associated metadata, text-based descriptions, and pointers to supplementary files.
 The tree structure is implemented by means of a customary XML file, the repoVizz Struct, which is hierarchically formed by different types of nodes with functions ranging from organizing data or holding text descriptions to holding pointers to data files of different types.
 The logical entity formed by a repoVizz Struct and all files pointed by its nodes is a repoVizz **Datapack**

-**repovizzKinectRec** allows to perform a multimodal recording using MS Kinect, generating a ready-to-upload aligned repovizz datapack.
+**KinectVizz** allows to perform a multimodal recording using MS Kinect, generating a ready-to-upload aligned repovizz datapack.

 ## Recording and uploading a datapack